-- 26. As to the question of whether this expectation of prejudice is reasonable,30 I am satisfied that QPS has demonstrated that there are particular circumstances31 in which disclosing QPRIME officer information could reasonably be expected to prejudice the lawful methods and procedures used by QPS, of which QPRIME is an integral part, even though the information may otherwise appear innocuous on its face or when read in isolation.32 - The applicant submits that disclosure of QPRIME officer information might be exempt 27. under other provisions in schedule 3, section 10,33 that these provisions would 'otherwise have no work to do', and that it would have been unnecessary for Parliament to enact them 'if Parliament had intended that keeping documents in the QPRIME database be regarded as an integral part of QPS methods and procedures'.
-It is my understanding that, in making these submissions, the applicant's position is that I cannot find that the QPRIME officer information may be refused under schedule 3, section 10(1)(f) of the RTI Act, as to do so would render the other provisions raised by him redundant.
-In respect of these submissions, I note that the provisions raised by the applicant34 require that an investigation be on foot,35 and that the information in issue be given in the course of the investigation, or obtained, used or prepared for it.36 However, the nature of the information that would be subject to these provisions can be distinguished from the information in issue in this review.
-Here, the applicant is seeking information about who accessed his records within QPRIME (whether or not such access related to any investigation).
+- 27. In reaching this conclusion, I have considered whether specific types of QPRIME access information may, if released with surrounding information redacted, not qualify as exempt information.
+In this regard, I have noted that the applicant does not seek access to information which would identify particular QPS units or the reasons for searches in QPRIME.
+However, I am of the view that releasing names or other information specific to particular QPS officers may still enable their identity and relevant unit, and therefore the nature of surveillance or intelligence (if any), to be ascertained.
+I have also considered the possibility of releasing information which indicates the frequency of access to information on QPRIME about a particular individual by QPS officers generally, or specific QPS officers.
+However, doing so would, in my view, risk revealing the level of QPS surveillance or investigation (if any) that an individual is under. - 28.
+As to the question of whether the expectation of prejudice is reasonable,31 I am satisfied that QPS has demonstrated that there are particular circumstances32 in which disclosing QPRIME access information could reasonably be expected to prejudice the lawful methods and procedures used by QPS, of which QPRIME is an integral part, even though the information may otherwise appear innocuous on its face or when read in isolation.33 - The applicant submits that disclosure of QPRIME access information might be exempt 29. under other provisions in schedule 3, section 10,34 that these provisions would 'otherwise have no work to do, and that it would have been unnecessary for Parliament to enact them 'if Parliament had intended that keeping documents in the QPRIME database be regarded as an integral part of QPS methods and procedures'.
+It is my understanding that, in making these submissions, the applicant's position is that I cannot find that the QPRIME access information may be refused under schedule 3, section 10(1)(f) of the RTI Act, as to do so would render the other provisions raised by him redundant.
+In respect of these submissions, I note that the provisions raised by the applicant35 require that an investigation be on foot,36 and that the information in issue be given in the course of the investigation, or obtained, used or prepared for it.37 However, the nature of the information that would be subject to these provisions can be distinguished from the information in issue in this review.
+Here, the applicant is seeking information about who accessed his records within QPRIME and when (whether or not such access related to any investigation).
 He is not seeking his records viewed during any such access, nor is he seeking any documents received or generated during any investigation.
 Depending on the particular information and circumstances, I consider it feasible that the other exemption provisions in schedule 3, section 10 of the RTI Act raised by the applicantor indeed schedule 3, section 10(1)(f)-may possibly apply to information of this nature.
-Accordingly, I cannot accept the applicant's submissions that, to find that the QPRIME officer information is exempt information under schedule 3, section 10(1)(f) is to, in effect, find that the other provisions raised by him are superfluous. - 28.
-I also do not accept the applicant's submission that the logical effect of refusing access to the QPRIME officer information is that QPS may circumvent the disclosure regimes in the RTI and IP Acts entirely by claiming that 'information held by it in computer databases which may be searched and accessed by police officers form an integral part of its lawful methods or procedures'.
-This decision relates only to the QPRIME officer information, not all information and documents stored on QPRIME.
-Each decision on an access application must be considered on its own particular merits, on a case by case basis. - 29.
-Finally, I do not accept the applicant's submission that finding that the QPRIME officer information may be refused under schedule 3, section 10(1)(f) of the RTI Act 'may have the absurd result of some information in QPRIME being deemed not to be exempt information by virtue of schedule 3, [section] 10(6) because it had been used by a specialist intelligence or security unit of the QPS, but other information continuing to be exempt as it was used by ordinary members of the QPS'.
-In this regard, I note that the relevance of one exemption provision does not necessarily preclude the applicability of others.
-If there were circumstances where the exemption provisions in schedule 3,
+Accordingly, I cannot accept the applicant's submissions that, to find that the QPRIME access information is exempt information under schedule 3, section 10(1)(f) is to, in effect, find that the other provisions raised by him are superfluous. - 30.
+I also do not accept the applicant's submission that the logical effect of refusing access to the QPRIME access information is that QPS may circumvent the disclosure regimes in the RTI and IP Acts entirely by claiming that 'information held by it in computer